readwritetools/rwserve-plugin-sdk/readme.md

 ### Motivation

-Any RWSERVE plugin that you write will need a few basic tools, in order to operate nicely within the server environment.
+Any RWSERVE plugin that you write will need a few basic tools in order to operate nicely within the server environment.
 Use of these is not mandatory.
 You are free to develop your plugin with your own set of helper functions.